-1. What should you do after getting diarrhea from coconut oil?
+1. So, what should you do after getting diarrhea from eating coconut oil?

 Stop your intake of coconut oil and other food immediately.
-In short, fast.
+In essence, fast.

 Fasting helps to avoid further stimulation of your bowels.
 And wait for the diarrhea effect to taper off.
 If you feel hungry after a couple of runs, take some bites and see how it goes.